 Here are all our posts about South Korea.
 Enjoy the reading 🙂

-But to make it easier, if you are new to South Korea, here is our top 3 recommendations, which are not always on guide books…
+But to make it easier, if you are new to South Korea, here are our top 3 recommendations, which are not always on guide books…

 Jeonju_South Korea

-Jeonju is famous for its old town called Hanok village.
+Jeonju is famous for its old town called Hanok Village.
 Hanok means traditional Korean houses, which are really beautiful.
 Visiting Jeonju should absolutely be on your travel itinerary in South Korea.
-Expect romantic village, amazing food, peaceful Palaces, a surprisingly beautiful cathedral, and great parks.
+Expect a romantic village, amazing food, peaceful Palaces, a surprisingly beautiful cathedral, and great parks.

-We were pleasantly surprised during our visit on how gorgeous Jeonju is.
-And the good things is that there is train going there from Seoul and it can be visited within 1 day.
-All you need to know about Jeonju here.
+We were pleasantly surprised during our visit by how gorgeous Jeonju is.
+And the good thing is that there is a train going there from Seoul and it can be visited within 1 day.

 Boseong

-Did you know that Korean produces world-award winning tea.
+Did you know that Korea produces world-award-winning tea?
 Head to Boseong Green Tea Plantation to discover a majestic sight.
 Boseong Green Tea Plantation should be on your bucket list of things to visit in South Korea (trust us…).

 Head to Daehwan Dawon Green Tea Plantation for a gorgeous visit and hike between the green tea plantations.
 A magical day awaits you.